-The County pays the entire cost of health insurance coverage for all active employees and retirees hired prior to certain dates in 2014 other than non-union employees hired since January 1, 2002, for whom it pays 90% of the cost for family coverage and 95% of the cost for individual coverage.
-For union employees hired on or after certain dates in 2014, other than members of the Investigators Police Benevolent Association, the County pays 85% of the total cost of coverage for employees enrolled in the State's Empire Plan, or if such employees are enrolled in alternative health insurance plans, the County pays up to 85% of the monetary equivalent of the cost of the Empire Plan.
+The County pays the entire cost of health insurance coverage for all active employees and retirees hired prior to certain dates other than non-union employees hired since January 1, 2002, for whom it pays 90% of the cost for family coverage and 95% of the cost for individual coverage.
+For union employees hired on or after certain dates, with certain exceptions, the County pays 85% of the total cost of coverage for employees enrolled in the State's Empire Plan, or if such employees are enrolled in alternative health insurance plans, the County pays up to 85% of the monetary equivalent of the cost of the Empire Plan.
 The vast majority of County employees are enrolled in the State's Empire Plan.
-See "- Other Post-Employment Benefits" below for information regarding the County's obligations for other post-employment benefits.
+See "APPENDIX F - COUNTY WORKFORCE" for details regarding health insurance contributions and "- Other Post-Employment Benefits" below for information regarding the County's obligations for other post-employment benefits.